alecmuffett/the-onion-diaries/building-proof-of-concept.md

 This is all nicely documented at https://www.torproject.org/docs/debian.html.en

-Select:
+Assuming you are on Ubuntu Server 16.04.1, select:

 * *Ubuntu Xenial Xerus*
 * *Tor*
 * *Stable*

 ...in the menu options, and follow the instructions which are provided.

+If you are on a different platform, make appropriate adjustments.

 It should basically involve editing 1 file to add some APT configuration, plus executing 4 commands.

 #### Configure an Onion Site